 So I began looking for alternative options for power.

 And the two biggest options that keep reappearing over and over are solar and wind power.
-If you live in a flat are then wind power might be a good option for you.
-You can learn more about wind power here.
+If you live in a flat area then DIY wind power might be a good option for you.

 4. Go Solar

 I think I’ve mentioned before that I live in the foothills.
-So wind power probably isn’t the best option for my family and me.
+Wind power probably isn’t the best option for my family and me.
 That’s why I hope to one day (soon) go solar.

 I have multiple reasons for this.